slicex-ai/elm-turbo/README.md

 ```
 This creates a docker named `elm_trtllm` and installs tensorrt_llm.

 ### b.
-Run pre-built ELM-Turbo-trtllm engines with your input prompts.
+Run pre-built ELM Turbo-trtllm engines with your input prompts.

 Example: To run our pre-built trt-engine for `slicexai/elm-turbo-0.50-instruct` on A100 & H100 gpus respectively,
 ```